 - work to improve occupational health and safety

-- impact of their operations on local communities.
+- impact of their operations on local communities and human rights

-GRI standards are subdivided into three broad categories: Universal Standards, Sector Standards, and Topic Standards.
-The Universal Standards, such as GRI 101: Foundation, GRI 102, and GRI 103 — apply to all businesses and define the key components of good ESG reporting.
-These key components include accuracy, balance, and verifiability.
-Sector Standards focus on industries such as oil and gas, agriculture, or manufacturing.
-Finally, Topic Standards such as GRI 303, GRI 305, and GRI 415 address specific ESG issues including health and safety, waste management, and taxation.
+GRI Standards are subdivided into three broad categories: Universal Standards, Sector Standards, and Topic Standards.
+The Universal Standards — including the updated GRI 1 (Foundation 2021), GRI 2 (General Disclosures 2021), and GRI 3 (Material Topics 2021) — apply to all organisations and define the key principles of good ESG reporting, including accuracy, balance, and verifiability.
+Sector Standards focus on specific industries such as oil and gas, agriculture, or manufacturing, providing targeted guidance on material topics for those sectors.
+Topic Standards, such as GRI 303 (Water), GRI 305 (Emissions), and GRI 415 (Public Policy), address specific ESG issues including health and safety, waste management, human rights, and taxation.

 What are GRI Objectives and Targets?

-The objective of GRI standards data collection and reporting is to create an overarching sustainability report which can then be presented to stakeholders as evidence that companies are meeting ESG objectives.
-By ensuring that data is collected in line with Universal, Sector, and Topic Standards guidelines, organizations can ensure that reports are both accurate and verifiable.
-This in turn lends credence to their ESG initiatives to help increase stakeholder confidence.
+The objective of GRI Standards data collection and reporting is to create a comprehensive sustainability report that provides stakeholders with credible, verifiable evidence of an organisation’s ESG performance and trajectory.
+By ensuring that data is collected in line with Universal, Sector, and Topic Standards guidelines, organisations can produce reports that are both accurate and independently verifiable — a requirement under CSRD, which mandates limited assurance of sustainability disclosures from 2025 and reasonable assurance from 2028.

-GRI targets can be customized to meet company needs.
-For example, a food processing organization could apply Universal Standards with food-specific Sector Standards and even more detailed Target Standards which address concerns such as food handling, protective equipment, cross-contamination, and packaging.
+GRI targets can be customised to meet company and regulatory needs.
+For example, a food processing organisation could apply Universal Standards alongside food-specific Sector Standards and detailed Topic Standards addressing food handling, protective equipment, cross-contamination, packaging, and supply chain traceability.
+Companies subject to the LkSG or CSDDD will typically need GRI Topic Standards covering human rights (GRI 406–412), labour practices, and environmental impacts to satisfy their due diligence documentation and annual reporting requirements.

 When Should Companies Use GRI Standards Reporting?